Degrees and Certifications:

 Educator, American International School in Johannesburg, South Africa

 Diegel serves on the Leadership Team for the Michigan Department of Education Formative Assessment for Michigan Educators (FAME) consisting of 10 individuals for the State.
-Diegel trains and mentors FAME Coaches, gives professional support, provides guidance in the management of the FAME project, and develops formative assessment materials and presentations for professional development.
-Diegel also works with the FAME Research and Development Team in which videos of her teaching are used for professional development.
+Diegel trains and mentors FAME Coaches, gives professional support, provides guidance in the management of the FAME project, and develops and presents formative assessment materials and presentations for professional development.
+Diegel also works with the FAME Research and Development Team in which videos of her teaching are used for professional development and research findings are presented at national and state conferences.
 In addition, Diegel creates and assesses state assessments for the Content Advisory Committee.

-Diegel has provided professional development internationally, nationally, and at the state level, including South Africa, as well as MDE/FAME Launch into Learning Trainings, CCSSO 2021 National Conference on Student Assessment, Building a Better Assessment Future sponsored jointly by the Michigan Assessment Consortium (MAC), MDE/FAME, and Oakland Schools, the Michigan Council for the Social Studies and Michigan Council for History Education annual conferences.
+Diegel has provided professional development internationally, nationally, and at the state level, including South Africa, as well as MDE/FAME Launch into Learning Trainings, CCSSO 2022 National Conference on Student Assessment, Building a Better Assessment Future sponsored jointly by the Michigan Assessment Consortium (MAC), MDE/FAME, and Oakland Schools, Michigan Association of Superintendents & Administrators, Michigan School Testing Conference, the Michigan Council for the Social Studies and Michigan Council for History Education annual conferences.
 Additionally, Diegel has implemented statewide initiatives and curriculum development for both social studies and English.
-Likewise, Diegel has extensive experience in creating and leading collaborative professional learning communities.
+Likewise, Diegel has extensive experience in creating and leading collaborative professional learning communities including leading the LPS District Economics Team.
 Diegel’s recognition includes Who’s Who of Executives and Professionals Executive of the Year, Who’s Who Professional of the Year, The Veterans of Foreign Wars’ Southeastern Michigan Teacher of the Year, Livonia Public Schools’ Teacher of the Year, National Endowment for the Humanities Grant, Library of Congress US History Project, Livonia’s Chamber of Commerce Awards and Leadership Celebration Honoree, Livonia Public Schools’ Founder’s Day Honoree, and Livonia Educational Association Spotlight Award amongst others.